How to find loose slot machines. That is the question. Whether ’tis nobler to suffer the slings and arrows of tight slot machines… You get the idea.

 Playing the loosest slots in Oklahoma means jumping around to a lot of different casinos.
 That’s because the loosest games aren’t really concentrated at any one venue or in any one part of this relatively large tribal gaming scene.
 Read my post about loose slots in Oklahoma to find out the five best Oklahoma casinos for loose slots.

 The loosest slots in California are at three specific tribal casinos.
 Sure, you’ll find some games with high relative RTP figures sprinkled around other parts of the state, but I’m convinced that a visit to these three spots will give you the best of what you’ll find in the Golden State in just a few hours of play.
 My post on the weird and wonderful California slot gambling scene will tell you where to go and even some words on which games to play if you’re looking for California loose slot machine games.
+I’ve written a separate post specifically aimed at loose slots in San Diego, too.

 It’s easy to find the loosest slots in Arkansas because the state’s gaming commission forces gambling providers to post regularly updated information, including RTPs and averages and such.
 Read my loose slots in Arkansas post to learn how to find the loosest slots in the state.